OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-X-usecase-profile.md

 #### Purpose

-Identify the acceptable usecase or acceptable license condition on the prerequisite product development.
+Identify the acceptable usage or acceptable license condition on the prerequisite product development.

 | Attribute | Value |
 | --------- | ----- |